chrischristensen21/Mouse-Drug-Analysis/README.md

 #### Distribution of Male and Female Mice

+* The Count of Male and Female was determined
-* Generate a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study.
+* A pie plot was generated with the determined gender information using both Matplotlib and the built in Pandas pie plot.

-  * **NOTE:** These plots should look identical.
+#### Final Tumor Volumes

-* Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
-Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens.
+* The final tumor volume of each mouse across all the drug regimes  Capomulin, Ramicane, Infubinol, and Ceftamin was determined based off of the final timepoint for each mouse.
+  * Greatest time point was determined and saved into a variable which was then merged back into the original cleaned mouse dataframe to get the the tumor volume at the final time point.
+  * Only pertinent columns remained while all other columns were dropped.
+  * The datframe was sorted to find most promising drug regimen.

+#### Quartiles, IQR and Potential Outliers

+* The most promising treatments were put into a list to perform for loop and later create plot labels
+* For Loop was created to calculate quartiles, IQR and any pontential outliers across the most promising drug regimens and was printed to the screen.
-* Using Matplotlib, generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style.
+* Matplotlib was used to create a box and whisker plot of the final tumor volume of the four treatments and potential outlier shown.

-  **Hint**: All four box plots should be within the same figure.
-Use this [Matplotlib documentation page](https://matplotlib.org/gallery/pyplots/boxplot_demo_pyplot.html#sphx-glr-gallery-pyplots-boxplot-demo-pyplot-py) for help with changing the style of the outliers.
+#### Line and Scatter Plots

-* Select a mouse that was treated with Capomulin and generate a line plot of tumor volume vs. time point for that mouse.
+*  A line plot of tumor volume vs. time point a mouse treated with Capomulin was created.

-* Generate a scatter plot of mouse weight versus average tumor volume for the Capomulin treatment regimen.
+* A scatter plot of mouse weight versus average tumor volume for the Capomulin was created.

+#### Correlation and Regression

-* Calculate the correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin treatment.
-Plot the linear regression model on top of the previous scatter plot.
+* The correlation coefficient and linear regression model between mouse weight and average tumor volume for the Capomulin was calculated and added to the mouse weight and tumor volume scatter plot

-* Look across all previously generated figures and tables and write at least three observations or inferences that can be made from the data.
-Include these observations at the top of notebook.

-Here are some final considerations:

-* You must use proper labeling of your plots, to include properties such as: plot titles, axis labels, legend labels, _x_-axis and _y_-axis limits, etc.

-* See the [starter workbook](Pymaceuticals/pymaceuticals_starter.ipynb) for help on what modules to import and expected format of the notebook.
+#### Observations and Insights

+- Three observations and/or insights were added:
+  1. In the Capomulin line graph you can clearer see a decrease in the tumor volume over time, it would be interesting to do a scatter plot of tumor volumes for each unique mouse vs time point and test the r-squared.
+  2. The scatter plot "tumor volume vs weight" clearly shows a correlation (albeit not perfect), this could lead to further analysis: You could divide each mouse according to various weight classes and see how the drug regimen affected each weigh class.
+Was each mouse given the same dose regardless of weight?
+Did weight affect the change in tumor volume? etc.
+  3. It would be interesting to pull out the potential outlier and see how this affects the trends/correlation.